Updated 24 November 2016

 5.2 Veterinary surgeons and veterinary nurses should not speak or write disparagingly about another veterinary surgeon or veterinary nurse.
 Colleagues should be treated fairly, without discrimination and with respect, in all situations and in all forms of communication.

 5.3 Veterinary surgeons and veterinary nurses should liaise with colleagues where more than one veterinary surgeon has responsibility for the care of a group of animals.
-Relevant clinical information should be provided promptly to colleagues taking over responsibility for a case and proper documentation should be provided for all referral or re-directed cases.
+Relevant clinical information / information in the interest of the treatment of the animal should be provided promptly to colleagues taking over responsibility for a case and proper documentation should be provided for all referral or re-directed cases.
 Cases should be referred responsibly.

 5.4 Clients should not be obstructed from changing to another veterinary practice and should not be discouraged from seeking a second opinion.